 Dumbfounded with my response, he exchanges more pointless words.

 Finally, he releases me back on the road without trouble.

 Police always ask your speed when they pull you over.

 They’re looking for a confession so they can put it on the speeding ticket they write.

-Without it, and without a speed camera, they cannot really prove or disprove any speed you say.
+Without it, and without a speed camera, they cannot really disprove any speed you say.